 #1 Anthony Quinn Bay

-In the dreamlike bay, the turquoise blue sea glistens and invites you to take a dip in the cool water.
+In this dreamlike bay, the turquoise-blue sea glistens and invites you to take a dip in the cool water.
 Parasols and sun loungers are available on the pebble beach for a fee.
-In summer, this popular Rhodes Beach often is overcrowded, as many excursion boats also arrive at the bay.
+In summer, this popular Rhodes beach is often overcrowded, as many excursion boats also anchor in the bay.

-→ You can find out everything you need to know about Anthony Quinn Bay in this article: Anthony Quinn Bay
+→ Everything you need to know about Anthony Quinn Bay can be found in this article: Anthony Quinn Bay

-For food we recommend the Kounna Beach & Resto Bar above the Anthony Quinn Beach.
-The chilled atmosphere and the magnificent view of the bay compensate for the relatively high prices.
+For food, we recommend the Kounna Beach & Resto Bar above Anthony Quinn Beach.
+The relaxed atmosphere and the magnificent view over the bay more than make up for the relatively high prices.

-Incidentally, the bay owes its name to the American actor Anthony Quinn, who filmed parts of the film “The Guns of Navarone” here in 1961.
-Out of gratitude, the former government named this beautiful bay on Rhodes after him.
-An alternative to Anhony Quinn Beach is the Ladiko Beach, which is very inviting in the low season.
+The bay owes its name to the American actor Anthony Quinn, who filmed parts of “The Guns of Navarone” here in 1961.
+Out of gratitude, the Greek government named this beautiful bay after him.
+A quieter alternative to Anthony Quinn Beach is Ladiko Beach, which is particularly inviting in the low season.

-If you want to experience the coast in a different way, you can explore the beautiful beaches of Rhodes in the east by boat or kayak.
-About our partner GetYourGuide* you can book an exciting day tour here:
+If you want to experience the coast in a different way, you can explore the beautiful east coast beaches of Rhodes by boat or kayak.
+Via our partner GetYourGuide*, you can book an exciting day tour here:

 #2 Afandou Beach

-The kilometre-long stretch of grey pebble/sandy beach in the east of Rhodes leads from Traganou Beach in a southerly direction into Afandou Beach.
+The kilometre-long stretch of grey pebble and sandy beach in the east of Rhodes runs from Traganou Beach southwards into Afandou Beach.

-Since no large hotel complexes have settled on this stretch of beach so far, it is still pleasantly quiet even in the high season.
-There are numerous places where you can swim undisturbed.
+As no large hotel complexes have settled along this stretch so far, it remains pleasantly quiet even in high season.
+There are plenty of spots where you can swim undisturbed.

-In the northern part, on the Traganou Beach, you can explore sea caves.
-The sea is very clear on both stretches of beach.
-The beach quickly drops quite deep and is therefore only suitable for families with children to a limited extent.
-The ground is also quite rocky in the water, so bathing shoes are an advantage.
+In the northern section at Traganou Beach, you can explore sea caves.
+The water is crystal clear on both stretches.
+The seabed drops away quite quickly, so the beach is only partially suitable for families with young children.
+The ground is also quite rocky in the water, so swim shoes are an advantage.

-In the beach bar Sundalia on the Beach you can relax with a Freddo espresso or chilling cocktail.
-The ambience is very tasteful and makes a lot of impression as a beach bar and bistro.
-Especially the homemade pizzas have remained in our best memories.
+At the beach bar Sundalia on the Beach, you can unwind with a freddo espresso or a chilled cocktail.
+The setting is really tasteful and it is a real standout as a beach bar and bistro.
+The homemade pizzas in particular have stayed with us as a fond memory.

 #3 Stegna Beach

-Stegna is a popular seaside village on Rhodes with a long sandy beach divided into several areas.
-The beach section on the promenade is ideal for families with children, as it slopes gently into the clear sea.
-The northern part of Stegna beach is unmanaged and is a place for meditation.
+Stegna is a popular seaside village on Rhodes with a long sandy beach divided into several sections.
+The beach along the promenade is ideal for families with children, as it slopes gently into the clear sea.
+The northern part of Stegna Beach is unmanaged and a place of quiet contemplation.

-Along the seafront there are numerous taverns and cafes that rent sun loungers and umbrellas.
-There are also plenty of natural sections.
-For us, Stegna Beach is one of the most beautiful places on the island to unwind.
+Along the seafront, numerous tavernas and cafés rent out sun loungers and umbrellas.
+There are also plenty of natural, unmanaged sections.
+For us, Stegna Beach is one of the most beautiful spots on the island to simply switch off.

-To the south of Stegna lies the Grand Blue Beach, a dreamlike bay with turquoise blue waters and sea caves perfect for snorkelling.
-Even the descent over many steps to the pebble beach is a highlight.
-There is a beach bar on site that rents sunbeds and umbrellas.
-The entrance to the sea is shallow, bathing shoes are recommended because of some rocks in the water.
+South of Stegna lies Grand Blue Beach, a dreamlike bay with turquoise-blue waters and sea caves perfect for snorkelling.
+Even the descent down the many steps to the pebble beach is a highlight in itself.
+A beach bar on site rents out sunbeds and umbrellas.
+The entry into the sea is shallow, though swim shoes are recommended due to some rocks in the water.

-Stegna is too boring for you and you prefer to party extensively, are you into banana boats, water skiing and stand-up paddling?
-Then you should definitely head to Tsambika Beach, just 7 km north, which offers plenty of water sports.
+If Stegna is too quiet for you and you prefer a livelier scene – banana boats, water skiing and stand-up paddling – then head to Tsambika Beach, just 7 km to the north, which offers plenty of water sports.

-→ All information about the most popular party beach of Rhodes can be found here: Tsambika Rhodes
+→ All information about the most popular beach on Rhodes can be found here: Tsambika Rhodes

 #4 Red Sand Beaches

 Between Stegna and Charaki there are several secluded bays with reddish sand and pebble beaches.
-From Archangelos, a bad gravel road leads to one of the red beaches (Cape Archangelos Beach).
+From Archangelos, a rough gravel track leads to one of the red beaches (Cape Archangelos Beach).
 Red Sand Beach itself is only accessible by boat.

-Above Cape Archangelos Beach there is an unpaved parking lot.
+Above Cape Archangelos Beach there is an unpaved car park.
 From here it is only a short walk to two natural bays.
-Even in the high season, there is little going on here and you can refresh yourself wonderfully in the clear sea water.
+Even in high season, it is very quiet here and the clear sea water is wonderfully refreshing.

 #5 Agathi Beach

-Gorgeous golden sandy beach and shallow, crystal-clear waters make Agathi Beach an ideal place to stay for the whole day and a nice bathing spot on Rhodes for families with children.
-In the high season, however, it is very crowded and completely paved with expensive parasols and deck chairs.
+Gorgeous golden sand and shallow, crystal-clear water make Agathi Beach an ideal spot for a full day at the beach and a lovely family-friendly beach on Rhodes.
+In high season, however, it gets very busy and is almost entirely taken up by expensive parasols and deck chairs.

-At the northern end of Agathi Beach, near the stunning cave church, there is a secluded spot where you can relax under the shade of tamarisk trees.
-We recommend a visit especially in the low season.
+At the northern end of Agathi Beach, near the charming cave church, there is a secluded spot where you can relax in the shade of tamarisk trees.
+We especially recommend a visit in the low season.

-The sheltered bay with sandy beach offers crystal clear water and ideal conditions for a day of swimming.
-If you want to get hold of an expensive deck chair with a parasol, you should arrive early at the St. Paul’s Bay of Lindos, because already in the morning all seats are usually occupied.
+The sheltered bay with its sandy beach offers crystal-clear water and ideal conditions for a day of swimming.
+If you want to secure one of the pricey loungers with a parasol, arrive early at St. Paul’s Bay – by mid-morning all spots are typically taken.

 → All information about the village of Lindos on Rhodes can be found here: Lindos Rhodes

-A beach restaurant takes care of the physical well-being, the prices are high according to the location.
+A beach restaurant takes care of the physical well-being; prices are high, as you would expect given the location.
 Changing rooms, showers and toilets are available.

-During the season, St. Paul’s Bay is often used by excursion boats from the northern Rhodes Resorts and is therefore often overcrowded.
-In the low season it is quieter and a boat trip to Lindos is a pleasure.
-Click on the link from GetYourGuide* to learn more about the beautiful tour:
+During the season, St. Paul’s Bay is frequently visited by excursion boats from the northern Rhodes resorts and can get very crowded as a result.
+In the low season it is quieter, and a boat trip to Lindos is a real pleasure.
+Click the link on GetYourGuide* to find out more about this beautiful tour:

 ➲ To the guided boat trip to Lindos*

-If you want to escape the hustle and bustle during the day, visit St. Paul’s Bay in the evening.
-Then the mood on site in the Restaurant Tambakio Particularly romantic.
-By candlelight, you sit on wooden chairs with your feet in the sand and end the day comfortably with a glass of wine.
+If you want to escape the daytime crowds, visit St. Paul’s Bay in the evening.
+The atmosphere at Restaurant Tambakio is particularly romantic at that hour – by candlelight, you sit on wooden chairs with your feet in the sand and round off the day with a glass of wine.

 #7 Glystra Beach

-Between Lindos and Kiotari, the road leads along the Glystra Beach.
-The wind-protected bay impresses with its golden sandy beach, which slopes gently into the sea.
-The water is crystal clear and shallow, ideal also for children who can splash around safely.
+Between Lindos and Kiotari, the road runs alongside Glystra Beach.
+The sheltered bay impresses with its golden sandy beach, which slopes gently into the sea.
+The water is crystal clear and shallow, making it ideal for children who can splash around safely.

-The forest fires in 2023 have really taken their toll on the region around the beach.
-The scene beach bar burned down at the time.
-The beach is also well visited in the high season.
-In the low season, there is usually still enough space.
+The forest fires of 2023 left their mark on the area around the beach, and the popular beach bar burned down during the fires.
+The beach is still well visited in high season.
+In the low season, there is usually enough space for everyone.

 Rhodes beaches in the west